Skip to main content

 Treatment Option Overview

-Patients with lip and oral cavity cancer should have their treatment planned by a team of doctors who are expert in treating head and neck cancer.
+People with lip and oral cavity cancer should have their treatment planned by a team of doctors who are expert in treating head and neck cancer.

-Treatment will be overseen by a medical oncologist, a doctor who specializes in treating people with cancer.
-Because the lips and oral cavity are important for breathing, eating, and talking, patients may need special help adjusting to the side effects of the cancer and its treatment.
-The medical oncologist may refer the patient to other health professionals with special training in the treatment of patients with head and neck cancer.
-These include the following:
+An oncologist, a doctor who specializes in treating people with cancer, oversees treatment for lip and oral cavity cancer.
+Because the lips and oral cavity are important for breathing, eating, and talking, you may need special help adjusting to the side effects of the cancer and its treatment.
+The oncologist may refer you to other health care providers who are experts in treating head and neck cancer and also specialize in other areas of medicine.
+Other specialists may include:

-• Head and neck surgeon.
+• head and neck surgeon

-• Dentist.
+• dentist

-• Dietitian.
+• dietitian

-• Psychologist.
+• psychologist

-Two types of standard treatment are used:
+The following types of treatment are used:

 Surgery